-General Motors Corp. is betting that new digital financial services will drive up sales of auto parts to corporate fleet managers through its dealer network.
+General Motors Company is betting that new digital financial services will drive up sales of auto parts to corporate fleet managers through its dealer network.

-The auto maker is offering fleet operators access to instant credit, consolidated electronic invoicing, extended payment terms and customized discounts through its Fleet Parts Discount Program website, providing its dealers a tool to attract new customers.
+The automaker is offering fleet operators access to instant credit, consolidated electronic invoicing, extended payment terms and customized discounts through its GM Fleet Parts Discount Program website, providing its dealers a tool to attract new customers.

 “When it comes to B2B, anything that can make it easier for fleet managers to minimize paperwork and streamline purchases is appreciated by dealers and their customers,” says Lance Zimmerman, national fleet parts manager at GM Customer Care and Aftersales.
 “This is a way for fleet managers to have a single source of data and pricing that can help them better manage their fleet and for our dealers to attract new fleet customers.”